Maanvi5/catastrophe-claims-intelligence/discovery/current-state-workflow.md

 ### Status

 Assessment is already being supported by environmental, imagery and remote-inspection technologies.
 Further discovery is required to identify any meaningful unmet need.

+## 6. Settlement

+### Decision

+Once coverage and damage have been assessed, the insurer determines the amount payable and settles the claim according to the policy terms.

+### Who is involved?

+- Claims handler / adjuster
+- Claims manager, where approval is required
+- Policyholder / claimant
+- Other specialists where required

+### Information used

+- Policy coverage and limits
+- Damage assessment
+- Claim documentation
+- Adjuster findings
+- Applicable deductibles
+- Settlement estimate

+### Role of environmental intelligence

+Environmental intelligence can provide supporting evidence about the event and damage, but settlement ultimately requires assessment against the policy and the documented loss.

+### Initial observation

+The value of environmental intelligence appears strongest earlier in the workflow—helping insurers anticipate impact, assess damage and allocate claims resources—rather than determining the final settlement amount by itself.